Commission on the Digital Economy

-The Commission on the Digital Economy seeks to realize the full potential of e-commerce by developing policy and practical tools that encourage competition, growth, predictability, compliance and the secured, free flow of information in cross-border trade, via the Internet and information and communication technologies.
+The Commission on the Digital Economy seeks to realize the full potential of e-commerce by developing policy and practical tools that encourage competition, growth, predictability, compliance and the secured, free flow of information in cross-border trade, via the Internet and information and communication technologies (ICT).

 The principle objectives to date include:

-The Commission on the Digital Economy currently informs the Internet Corporation for Assigned Names and Numbers (ICANN), the European Parliament and Commission of the European Union (EU), Council of Europe, Asia-Pacific Economic Cooperation (APEC), World Trade Organization (WTO), World Bank, G8/G20, International Telecommunication Union (ITU), United Nations Conference on International Trade Law (UNCITRAL), UN Educational, Scientific and Cultural Organization (UNESCO), the UN Conference on Trade and Development (UNCTAD), UN ICT-related agencies and initiatives, and Organization for Economic Cooperation and Development (OECD).
+The Commission on the Digital Economy currently informs the Internet Corporation for Assigned Names and Numbers (ICANN), the European Parliament and Commission of the European Union (EU), Council of Europe, Asia-Pacific Economic Cooperation (APEC), World Trade Organization (WTO), World Bank, G8/G20, International Telecommunication Union (ITU), United Nations Conference on International Trade Law (UNCITRAL), United Nations Educational, Scientific and Cultural Organization (UNESCO), the United Nations Conference on Trade and Development (UNCTAD), UN ICT-related agencies and initiatives, and Organization for Economic Cooperation and Development (OECD).